hjjvandam/CMakePackagingProject/docs/source/end_user/standard_cmake.rst

 BUILD_SHARED_LIBRARIES
 ^^^^^^^^^^^^^^^^^^^^^^

-This can be used to control whether or not libraries are shared or static.
+This can be used to control whether or not the resulting libraries will be shared or static.
+Note that this is only honored if package maintainers do not force a library to be static/shared.

 XXX_ROOT
 ^^^^^^^^